5 Things Every Business Owner Should Be Doing

 Hunger is the first element of self-discipline.
 If you can control what you eat and drink, you can control everything else.

-Vegan, vegetarian, pescatarian, and mediterranean are just a few of the many different diets that have been popularized lately.
+Vegan, vegetarian, pescatarian, and Mediterranean are just a few of the many different diets that have been popularized lately.
 That's not to mention OMAD, 2MAD, intermittent fasting, and other eating patterns designed to hack your hormones and maximize your biological processes for your mental and physical benefits.
 You may wonder what these diets and eating patterns have to do with the success of your business.
 Well, more than you may think!

 Avoiding the specifics of any particular regime or diet here are a few ways that eating healthfully can benefit your business: